profrobwells/first-llm-classifier/docs/prompting-with-python.md

 # Prompting with Python

-Now that you've got your Python environment set up, it's time to start writing prompts and getting responses from Groq.
+Now that you've got your Python environment set up, it's time to start writing prompts and sending them off to Groq.

 First, we'll install the libraries we need.
 The `groq` package is the official client for Groq's API.
 The `rich` and `ipywidgets` packages are helper libraries that will improve how your outputs look in Jupyter notebooks.